AH-User001/ServiceNow-Integration/README.md

 ### Build

-Source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
+Source code data is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
 Consequently, transpilation is recommended for use in web browsers.